|

 not designate as a dangerous waste within the state of Washington.
 For lamp

-models that have received this concurrence, see the section entitled “Lamps that
+models that have undergone this testing, see the section entitled “Lamps that

 Do Not Designate as Hazardous Waste” in the